 One Hotel or Two in London?
 The One Change Decision Guide

-Use this matrix to see which option fits your trip.
-If you land in the left column more than once, a one-change stay is worth exploring.
-If the right column fits better, stick with one hotel.
+Use this matrix to sense check your trip.
+If you land in the left column more than once, a split stay (2 hotels) is worth testing.
+If the right column keeps winning, stay with one hotel and keep the trip simple.

 Decision guide comparing one hotel with a split stay in London.